Keeanu Benton, DT, Wisconsin | NFL Draft Scouting Report

 Keeanu Benton Scouting Report

 Where does Benton stand in the 2023 NFL Draft DT class?
-His unique profile gives him some in-built security, but the Wisconsin DT provides plenty to like beyond that framework.
+His unique profile gives him some in-built security, but the Wisconsin defensive tackle provides plenty to like beyond that framework.

 Benton’s Strengths

 It doesn’t take long to identify a potentially dominant interior skill set with Benton.
-At 6’4″, 315 pounds, and with arms over 34″, he’s a thickly-built defensive lineman with excellent mass, density, and length.
+At 6’4″ and a playing weight of around 315 pounds, with arms near 34″, he’s a thickly-built defensive lineman with excellent mass, density, and length.
 He has some alignment versatility on the interior, playing between true nose and 3-tech, and it stems from his mix of athleticism, strength, and power.

 For his size, Benton has enough first-step quickness to shoot into gaps off the snap and generate displacement against blockers, and he flashes great long-track explosiveness and closing speed through rushing lanes.
 When he has a clear path to quicken his strides, Benton can gain ground quickly on opponents in the backfield.
 Additionally, he has the requisite lateral agility to offset blockers and work across face quickly as a pass rusher.

-Benton is reasonably athletic, but his combined play strength and power elements generate the most appeal.
+Benton is very athletic, and he has the numbers to back it up.
+But even with his functional athleticism, his combined play strength and power elements generate the most appeal.
 The Wisconsin DT has quantifiably elite play strength, and it helps him win consistently in both phases, but most often as a run defender.

 Benton can quickly wrench blockers aside off the snap and clear open lanes.
 In a similar vein, he extends and locks out at contact, then wrenches open creases in the line.